vuejs/v2.vuejs.org/src/v2/guide/style-guide.md

 Since editors typically organize files alphabetically, all the important relationships between components are now evident at a glance.

 You might be tempted to solve this problem differently, nesting all the search components under a "search" directory, then all the settings components under a "settings" directory.
-We only recommend this approach in apps of 100+ components, for these reasons:
+We only recommend this approach in very large apps of 100+ components, for these reasons:

 - It generally takes more time to navigate through nested sub-directories, than scrolling through a single `components` directory.
 - Name conflicts (e.g. multiple `ButtonDelete.vue` components) make it more difficult to quickly navigate to a specific component in a code editor.